mas-cli/mas/README.md

 </summary>

-Each application in the Mac App Store has an integer app identifier (app ID). mas commands accept app IDs as arguments & output app IDs to uniquely identify apps.
+Each application in the Mac App Store has a unique integer app identifier (ADAM ID) & a unique text app identifier (bundle ID). mas commands accept either form of app ID as arguments.

-`mas search` & `mas list` can be used to find the app IDs of relevant apps.
+`mas search` & `mas list` can be used to find the ADAM IDs of apps.

-Alternatively, to find an app's app ID:
+Alternatively, to find an app's ADAM ID:

 1. Find the app in the Mac App Store
 2. Select `Share` > `Copy Link`
-3. Extract the app ID from the URL.
+3. Extract the ADAM ID from the URL.
-   - e.g., extract app ID `497799835` from the URL for Xcode (<https://apps.apple.com/us/app/xcode/id497799835?mt=12>)
+   - e.g., extract ADAM ID `497799835` from the URL for Xcode (<https://apps.apple.com/us/app/xcode/id497799835?mt=12>)

 </details>
 <details>